terminological/roogledocs/README.md

 ROOGLEDOCS IS IN BETA TEST.

 I CAN ADD UP TO 100 USERS BEFORE I HAVE TO SUBMIT FOR GOOGLE'S REVIEW.
-PLEASE SUBMIT A GITHUB ISSUE WITH YOUR GMAIL ADDRESS IF YOU WANT TO PARTICIPATE.
+PLEASE HEAD TO THE [BETA TEST DISCUSSION](https://github.com/terminological/roogledocs/discussions/2) WITH YOUR GMAIL ADDRESS IF YOU WANT TO PARTICIPATE.

 R library to perform limited interactions with Google docs (and maybe one day slides) in R via the Java API library.
 The purpose being to support Google docs as a